Baggage Shipping to India

-Large items such as hiking or climbing gear can be a bit of an annoyance when traveling.
-Perhaps you don’t have a very generous baggage allowance, which means that any excess baggage can be expensive.
-You can avoid such costs by using Send My Bag, enabling you to enjoy your vacation, worry free.
+Large items such as hiking or climbing gear can be a bit of an annoyance when travelling.
+Perhaps you don’t have a very generous baggage allowance, which means that any excess baggage can be pricy.
+You can avoid such costs by using Send My Bag, enabling you to enjoy your holiday, worry free.

 Our service is also great for international students studying for their degree in India or for those planning to spend a year abroad or gap year in India.
 Send My Bag can help students quickly set up home in India by shipping their possessions, including clothes, books and DVDs.

 If you are travelling or moving to India and need to transport items, you should look into the various options available for shipping to India.
 Some options will be more suitable for you than others.
 You can choose between several different options for international shipping to India.
 Here are some of them below:

 Send Luggage to India

 If you are enjoying an extended trip or an activity holiday in India, or if you are moving there permanently, you can avoid a lot of hassle by sending your possessions with Send My Bag.
 Your possessions will be looked after for you, allowing you to get on with exploring all that India has to offer.
 Send My Bag will pick up your bags at home and deliver them to your accommodation in India.
 You can send as much as 30 kg per bag, which means that you can bring all your home comforts with you to help you set up home abroad or to fully enjoy your holiday or new life.
 To find out more about sending luggage to India, visit our ‘How it works’ page, or our ‘FAQs’.